Vices & Virtues: Background

 On July 6, 2009, Ryan Ross and Jon Walker announced via the band's official website that the two were leaving the band.
 The statement, in part, read: "Ryan Ross and Jon Walker will be leaving Panic at the Disco to embark on a musical excursion of their own.
 Though the four of us have made music together in the past, we’ve creatively evolved in different directions which has compromised what each of us want to personally achieve.
 Over the years, we have remained close and honest with each other, which helped us to realize that our goals were different and that parting ways is truly what is best for each of us."
 In an interview following the split, Ross explained that he first brought the idea to Smith in late June 2009 over lunch: "Spencer and I had lunch and caught up for a while, and then the big question came up, like, 'Well, what do you want to do?' and I said, 'Well, I think it might be best if we kind of do our own thing for a while,' and he said, 'I'm glad you said that, because I was going to say the same thing,' " Ross recalled.
 "And there was really no argument, which is really the best way that could've worked out."
 Ross said the split was largely due to creative differences between him and Urie.
 Urie wanted the band to explore a more polished pop sound, while Ross — and, by extension, Walker — was interested in making retro-inspired rock.
+Many of the songs originally created by Ryan and Jon for Panic!'s third album were later recorded and released as part of their new band, The Young Veins.

 The news asserted that both tour plans with Blink-182 in August 2009 and new album production "will continue as previously announced," and the announcement ended with the teaser for a "surprise" soon to come.
 The following day, Alternative Press broke the news that "New Perspective", the first song recorded without Ross and Walker, debuted the following month on radio and as a part of the soundtrack to the film Jennifer's Body.
 "New Perspective" was recorded in spring 2009, when the band had just moved out to Topanga.
 Smith explained the song was inspired by the band's new experiences when there: "We're living near the ocean and going surfing every day, which we've never done before.
 We tried to get that out in the song, I guess."
 The band reinserted the exclamation mark into its name a few days after the departure of Ross and Walker.